frantic0/sema-engine/README.md

 Note the following:

 * the script tag for the main module `sema-engine.mjs` has `type = module`
-* when initialising *sema-engine*, you need to pass the `audioWorkletURL` URL which points to where package dependencies – maxi-processor.js, maximilian.wasmmodule.js and maximilian.transpile.js (check the `dist/` folder) – are served.
+* when initialising *sema-engine*, you need to pass the `audioWorkletURL` URL which points to where package dependencies – maxi-processor.js, maximilian.wasmmodule.js and maximilian.transpile.js (check the `dist/` folder) – should be served.
 *